 Those are the ones people think of when someone talks about smart house technology, right?
 And, while people love to make fun of it – indeed you feel a little dorky talking out loud with a machine – voice recognition devices are not a prop; they are essential.

-What most companies promote in connection with voice recognition gadgets is usually the possibility of asking for entertainment options of your location, and all sort of Google-able trivia, But voice recognition devices really come into play within home automation as the easiest way to remotely control everything.
-No wonder almost all smart home devices are integrated with Alexa, Google Home and whatever voice recognition technology you prefer.
+What most companies promote in connection with voice recognition gadgets is usually the possibility of asking for entertainment options of your location, and all sorts of Google-able trivia, But voice recognition devices really come into play within home automation as the easiest way to remotely control everything.
+No wonder almost all smart home devices are integrated with Alexa, Google Home, and whatever voice recognition technology you prefer.

 Plus, you can control them from anywhere via your smartphone.
 That means you can control virtually any home automation you need while being away from home.
 How great is that?
 Sure, there’s a lot we need to figure out about privacy – because they are collecting data from us all the time – but voice recognition devices are definitely here to stay.

 Think of those as the smart home devices that control the overall “feeling” of the house.
-Smart thermostats like the Ecobee makes its cooling (or heating) decisions by taking several things into account.
+Smart thermostats like the Ecobee make their cooling (or heating) decisions by taking several things into account.
 They read the presence of people in rooms through sensors, they read the temperature outside and inside, they analyze the house’s unique energy profile and other smart data… they do it all and, in the end, you have much more affordable air conditioning in your house.

 But also smart home devices like the Phillips Hue that provide your home automation lighting solutions.
 They are basically smart light bulbs.
 You can, via voice recognition devices or your smartphone, turn on and off each specific light bulb, dim it and even change its color!
 Plus, they are LED, so the energy consumption is minimal too.
 The only minor downside of smart lighting solutions is that every time it requires a system update (and it’s been surprisingly often) you have to go the old-fashioned way and turn the switch on and off.

 But when you combine those two – thermostats and light bulbs – using voice recognition you understand how home automation is priceless: you can program it in a way where you just say something like “Alexa, movie time!” and it will set the air conditioning to sub-zero – so you can go under the covers – the lights will dim, creating that movie theater feel, and the TV will turn on and log into Netflix.
 All within seconds!
 It’s modern magic!
+In addition, all these will most definitely contribute to the soothing effects of light and color in your interior design!

 Smart Home Security System